Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 Baby Rooms & Diaper-Change Locations

 • Department stores — Daimaru, Mitsukoshi, Iwataya, Hakata Hankyu.
-All have full baby rooms with hot water, microwaves, nursing booths.
+All have full baby rooms with hot water, microwaves, and nursing booths.

 • Hakata Station 1F — Family bathroom near the central concourse.